sagemathinc/cocalc/notes/final_push.md

 #### (4:00?) deploy

 - [ ] (1:00?) sunday -- deploy with snaps UI
+        - update salvus and system-wide and internal *bup*

 - [ ] (0:10?) delete backup persistent disks for cloud

 - [ ] (1:00?) make quota work again, but make it 20GB for now.
 - [ ] (1:00?) monday -- deploy with bugfixes and project sharing
 - [ ] (1:00?) create a python doctest file that verifies each optional python package is actually installed...